facephi/sdk-mobile-documentation/android_versioned_docs/version-2.3.X/Video_Id_Component.md

 - FACE_DOCUMENT_FRONT_BACK: The process is performed using the face, the front of the identity document and the back of the document.

+- DOCUMENT_FRONT: The process extracts data only from the front side of the document.

+- DOCUMENT_FRONT_BACK: The process extracts only the information from the entire document.

 #### 5.1.6. timeoutServerConnection

 Maximum timeout in ms for server response.